Fquico1999/Website/content/authors/admin/_index.md

 - Visitors
 ---

-I'm Francisco, a fourth year Engineering Physics student at UBC who's passionate about tackling real world problems with the exciting potential of Machine Learning.
+I'm Francisco, a 4th year Engineering Physics student at UBC who is passionate about tackling real world problems with the exciting potential of Machine Learning.
-While you're here, check out some of my projects, view my resume, or drop me a line below.
+While you're here, check out some of my projects, view my resumé, or drop me a line below.